pacphi/make-onboarding-suck-less/scripts/tanzu/aws/APP.md

 Here's how you would:

 * [obtain](DEPLOY.MD#obtain-container-registry-secrets)
-  * Assumes you have access to the cluster where registry (e.g., Harbor) is deployed.
+  * Assumes you have access to the cluster where TBS is deployed.
 * [deploy](DEPLOY.MD#create-a-secret)
   * Make sure you're targeting the right workload cluster